Staying Healthy & Safe

 For more information, please visit our Parents & Guardians webpage.

-- TTU Student Wellness Center
+- TTU Student Health Services

 - TTU Student Disability Services

 - Students Abroad Travel Information: The U.S. Department of State offers advice and information targeted to students planning to travel and study abroad.

 - Center for Disease Control: Geographic health recommendations and information on diseases transmitted by insect, food, water, and people.

 - World Health Organization

-- The SAFETI (Safety Abroad First – Educational Travel Information) Clearinghouse Project: Creates and disseminates resources about health and safety issues that relate to study abroad.
+- The SAFETI (Safety Abroad First – Educational Travel Information) Clearinghouse Project: Creates and disseminates resources about health and safety issues related to study abroad.
 While the website's aim is to provide resources for study abroad professionals, students and parents will find some of the information relevant.